 Payments made by certain other people and organizations also count toward your total costs.
-For example, payments made by a state pharmaceutical assistance program, an

-AIDS drug assistance program, the Indian Health Service, and most charities count toward your out-of-pocket costs.
+For example, payments made by an AIDS drug assistance program, the Indian Health Service, and most charities count toward your out-of-pocket costs.

 3. Check the EOBs we send you.